Pete Seeger: Legacy

 Response and reaction to Seeger's death quickly poured in.
 President Barack Obama noted that Seeger had been called "America's tuning fork" and that he believed in "the power of song" to bring social change, "Over the years, Pete used his voice and his hammer to strike blows for workers' rights and civil rights; world peace and environmental conservation, and he always invited us to sing along.
 For reminding us where we come from and showing us where we need to go, we will always be grateful to Pete Seeger."
 Folksinger and fellow activist Billy Bragg wrote that "Pete believed that music could make a difference.
-Not change the world, he never claimed that – he once said that if music could change the world he'd only be making music – but he believed that while music didn't have agency, it did have the power to make a difference."
+Not change the world, he never claimed that—he once said that if music could change the world he'd only be making music—but he believed that while music didn't have agency, it did have the power to make a difference."
 Bruce Springsteen said of Seeger's death, "I lost a great friend and a great hero last night, Pete Seeger," before performing "We Shall Overcome" while on tour in South Africa.

 Not all responses to Seeger's passing were complimentary.
-Michael Moynihan of The Daily Beast wrote an obituary entitled "The Death of 'Stalin's Songbird'" and included these remarks:
+Michael Moynihan of The Daily Beast wrote an obituary titled "The Death of 'Stalin's Songbird and included these remarks:

 Along with countless other sensible people, I have often bristled at the mindless deification of Pete Seeger, the nonagenarian folk singer who died yesterday at age 94...we all remember good-but-overpraised songs like "If I Had a Hammer" and the treacly classic "Where Have All the Flowers Gone?"
 But as the encomiums threaten to overwhelm, it's important to remember that Seeger, once an avowed Stalinist, was a political singer once devoted to a sinister political system—a position he held long after the Soviet experiment drenched itself in blood and collapsed in ignominy.